Inner landscapes - nostalgia / Paintings

 “What is important now is to recover our senses.
 We must learn to See more, to Hear more, to Feel more” – Susan Sontag

 The painting confirms stability in its static structure.
 The aim is to transform the static into a moving, dynamic space.
-A balancing act between stability and instability where the line continues onto the surrounding wall.
+A balancing act between stability and instability where the line for instance, continues onto the surrounding wall.
 Children scribble without being taught, then, we are educated to draw a straight line.
 Scribbling can be viewed as a form of childhood nostalgia, of a sensation of freedom and innocence.
 The scribble bounds the world with a meaning to everyone and yet it means something else to each one of us.
 The lines represent a moving of private sensations into a public realm.
 A feeling can accompany the line or it can become the line.
 The painting changes with time, as I draw new lines onto a painting and one onto a new surrounding wall.
-Understanding it as a way to grasp the intimateness of lines and navigating my way around my own identity and experience of nostalgia.
+Understanding it as a way to grasp the intimateness of lines and color relationships and navigating my way around my own identity and experience of nostalgia.